Growing Weed UK Guide

 • Filtered water that is free of any contaminants.

 With your grow setup in place, you can begin easily growing any number of strains indoors.
-Some favourite strains to grow indoors in the UK include Gelato auto, Gorilla Glue auto and Chemdawg.
+Some favorite strains to grow indoors in the UK include Gelato auto, Gorilla Glue auto, and Chemdawg.

 Growing weed outdoors in the UK

-As such, while the UK climate isn’t the best for growing outdoors, it is still doable.
-Especially with cannabis seeds for the UK climate.
+Despite the challenges, outdoor growing is possible, especially with cannabis seeds suited for the UK climate.

 UK law on growing weed